-Before Jay Sebring became a victim of the Manson Family, he was taking the Hollywood beauty scene by storm.
+Before Jay Sebring became a victim of the Manson Family, he was taking Los Angeles's beauty scene by storm.

 On August 9, 1969, a group of Hollywood elites was brutally massacred by the deranged Manson Family in Roman Polanski’s now-infamous mansion at 10050 Cielo Drive on the outskirts of Los Angeles.
 One of these famous victims was 35-year-old hair whiz Jay Sebring, a celebrated stylist who worked with the industry’s hottest stars.
 He was shot several times at close range before being stabbed and hung with a rope on the other end of which perhaps the most famous of the victims, his ex-girlfriend Hollywood starlet Sharon Tate, was tied.

 But before Sebring became a part of this Hollywood tragedy, he was just a middle-class kid born in Alabama and raised in Michigan.
 This is the story of his self-made rise and horrific murder.

 Becoming Jay Sebring: The Early Life Of Thomas Kummer

 Before Jay Sebring became the hair man of Hollywood, he was simply a middle-class kid from Detroit, Michigan, named Thomas J. Kummer.
 After he finished high school, then-Kummer enlisted in the Navy and ended up cutting hair for U.S. troops during the Korean War.

 He served for four years until he left for Los Angeles to try his fortune.
 He reinvented himself and picked up a new name there, choosing “Jay” after his middle initial and “Sebring” as a tribute to a famous Florida car race.

 Under his polished alias, Jay Sebring, the Navy vet-turned-hair stylist, started education at beauty school.
 He was so talented that by his mid-20s, Sebring had begun making waves in LA.
 He even earned enough to open up his own shop — a sleek, modern salon bearing his own name — on the corner of Melrose and Fairfax in West Hollywood.